The Paranormal Database

 Date / Time: Godstone pre twentieth century, Crane still present?

-Further Comments: The Godstone was said to have granted islanders with control over the weather, credited with increasing the speed of potato growth, and could also put out fires.
+Further Comments: The Godstone was said to have granted islanders control over the weather, credited with increasing the speed of potato growth, and could also put out fires.
 The stone was cast into the sea at some point in the nineteenth century after a religious man took exception to it.
 The islands were (or are) also home to an immortal crane - the bird is said to have sat alone from the dawn of time, waiting until the end of the world.

 Location: Ipsden (Oxfordshire) - Icknield Way, white memorial stone